DenTelezhkin/DTModelStorage/README.md

 Requirements
 ============

-* Xcode 9 and higher
+* Xcode 10 and higher
-* Swift 3 - Swift 4.2
+* Swift 4.1 and higher
 * iOS 8 and higher / tvOS 9.0 and higher

 Objective-C